The Dangers of Drought

 ChildFund works to provide

-children in need and their families with access to clean water, particularly
+children in need and their families with access to clean water in Africa, particularly

 in areas affected by drought.
 We give water storage vessels to schools and